Sudan’s army chief visits HQ after recapture from paramilitaries

 In a statement on Friday, the army said it had merged troops stationed in Khartoum North (Bahri) and Omdurman with forces at the headquarters.

-On Friday it said it had broken the siege on Signal Corps, and later said it had also retaken its headquarters.
+On Friday the army said it had broken the siege on Signal Corps, later reporting it had also retaken its headquarters.

 Since the early days of the war, when the RSF quickly spread through the streets of Khartoum, the military had to supply its forces inside the headquarters via airdrops.